yucelzeynep/Estimating-Outside-States-of-Clinical-Test-Items/README.md

 Due to privacy regulations, the dataset is **not** released as part of this repository.

-The implementation is done in Matlab.
+The implementation is done in Matlab7.
 There are no specific dependencies, however the freely available PRTools toolbox is necessary for implementations of several pattern recognition algorithms.

 P.W.
 Duin, P. Juszczak, P. Paclik, E. Pekalska, D. de Ridder, D.M.J.
 Tax, S. Verzakov